 Measure of America’s 2018 report More Than A Million Reasons For Hope announced that the numbers of opportunity youth has decreased from 5.8 million to 4.6 million during the period of 2012-2016.
 During this time more than 1 million youth ages 16-24 were reconnected to education and jobs.

 In addition to this success, there has been an increase in awareness of the needs of opportunity youth in communities across the country.
 The increased awareness corresponds with a shift to an asset-based narrative about opportunity youth, in which young people are seen as resources rather than problems to be solved.
 At the same time, communities have experienced an increased federal investment of initiatives that help connect opportunity youth to employment and education pathways; increased private sector backing in jobs and career trainings, and bolstered local funding streams.

-While the remaining 4.6 million opportunity youth number is still unacceptably high, it shows that progress is happening and a steady decline has occurred for the past 6 years – a 20 percent overall reduction in the numbers.
+While the total opportunity youth number is still unacceptably high, our early years show that progress can happen - a steady decline occurred in the first 6 years or work: a 20 percent overall reduction in the numbers.

 This OYN yearbook, which was released at the OYN 2017 Annual Summit, tracks the impact the Opportunity Youth Network (a coalition of more than three dozen non-profit, government and corporate organizations) has made this past year, as well as its plans and growth for 2018.

 For example the Alliance for Boys and Men of Color supported partners who worked to help pass significant California state legislation that addresses in-school suspensions, undocumented students, non-discriminatory admissions and suspension policies at charter schools and housing assistance, among others.
 The yearbook also details the Forum for Community Solutions’ new strategic planning process that transitioned the Opportunity Youth Incentive Fund to the Opportunity Youth Forum.